How to Save on Rideshares in Fort Worth

 3. RideGuru

 RideGuru is a third-party comparison tool that shows pricing across Uber, Lyft, and taxis for your route.
-It’s especially useful in Fort Worth, where prices vary significantly between service providers on the same street.
+Its especially useful in Fort Worth, where prices vary significantly between service providers on the same street.

 4. Trinity Metro App